tahaafg20/D2-JS/07-objects-and-classes/03-variables-and-properties.md

 Since the constructor function takes an argument `numSides`, we can create new `Die` objects with any number of sides, and that number will be stored in the local variable `sides`.
 However, `sides` is **not a property**: its value is private to the object itself.

 You want proof?
-Stick this in your browser console:
+Stick this in your console:

 ```javascript
 var sixDie    = new Die(6);